Per- and polyfluoroalkyl substances, PFAS, in everyday products

 Locally, people have also been exposed to significantly higher levels in areas where drinking water has been contaminated with PFAS, for example from fire drill sites.
 For example, in Ronneby, Karlskrona and Uppsala municipal water supplies and private wells have been found to be contaminated by PFAS.
 Drinking water with high levels of PFAS for a long time is suspected of increasing the risk of adverse health effects.

 On the Swedish Food Agency’s website you can read more about PFAS in drinking water and food.
+External link.
 There is also advice for those who have their own well or get water from an individual drinking water facility.

 Is it dangerous to use products containing PFAS?

 For a few PFAS substances, there is evidence that the substances are harmful to health, such as PFOS and PFOA.
 Therefore, these substances may not be used in everyday products sold in the EU.
 PFAS substances are linked to harmful effects ranging from various cancers to effects on the immune system and blood cholesterol levels, as well as impact on birth weight in newborns.
 There is limited knowledge, however, of the health effects of many other PFAS, even if there is good reason to treat all PFAS as a health hazard.
 Most of these substances are still permitted and may be present in products sold in Europe.